Automatic generation of the drainage system layout

 - Manual entry of the "Vertical pipe passage".

-- Click on the option "Generate the path through the ducts".
+- Click on the option "Generate the path along the shafts".

 - Select the vertical pipe passage with the left button.
 As a result, the pipe (1) is automatically generated following the layout of the duct.
 In addition, the program provides an "Aeration terminal" (2) at its upper end.

 Before generation, the discharges can be manually entered in their position or generated by reading the BIM model, if it has information on the sanitary appliances.
-The rest of the elements needed for generation (main branch pipe, inspection hatches or siphon traps, horizontal layouts and vertical pipe passages) must be entered manually before using the above options.
+The rest of the elements needed for generation (main branch pipe, inspection boxes or floor traps, horizontal layouts and vertical pipe passages) must be entered manually before using the above options.

 Horizontal pipe layout